JayLau123/Quantum-Chemistry/README.md

 # Hartree-Fock-theory-for-Hydrogen
-Use computational chemistry method and HF theory to build a model of Hydrogen with Python.

 Replaced the exact N-body wave function of the system with a single Slater determinant in time-independent Schrödinger equation.